pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 MS Word does the same thing but has a custom XML format for print equation layout.
 Same approach, same problems.
 It doesn't help to add more formats (such as TeX-like input).

-MathML-based wysiwyg editors exacerbate the problem (as wysiwyg is wont to do) since they cannot easily discern logical structure of input // do not make it apparent to users that they're doing something really terrible (e.g., inserting random whitespace).
+MathML-based wysiwyg editors exacerbate the problem (as wysiwyg is wont to do) since they cannot easily discern logical structure of input // do not make it apparent to users that they're doing something really terrible (e.g., inserting random whitespace, flip-flopping font choices).

 However, if you are a blind user who knows Nemeth well, then that conversion process might just work sufficiently well for you because things were designed just for this use case.
 Ergo, you will say it's great and your influential community will prevent any discussion about whether this is actually a good trade off for other user needs.

-At ATHENs, the talks from educators I was able to attend all included at least one statement along the lines of: "our successful students are those who know Nemeth".
-Clearly, it's good that Nemeth helps students succeed but in the words of Jean-Luc Picard: "Not good enough, dammit, not good enough".
+At ATHENs earlier this year, all speakers I heard included at least one statement along the lines of: "our successful students are those who know Nemeth".
+Clearly, it's good that Nemeth helps students succeed but in the words of a spaceship captain: "Not good enough, dammit, not good enough".

 The reality of all users is: the web is fairly bad at being copy&pasted elsewhere.
 And that's an interesting, complex, and very broad problem.
-I'd love to see more movement in this direction but I don't think it makes sense to make copy&paste to MS Word a requirement for realizing print equation layout on the web when nothing else can do this.
+I'd love to see more movement in this direction but I don't think it makes sense to make copy&paste to MS Word a requirement for realizing print equation layout on the web when nothing else on the web can do this.
+(Pasting SVG into Word anyone?)

-In addition, repeated conversion tends to be lossful.
-There used to be a web game about passing a string to Google translate and letting it translate it back and forth until things stabilized (and hilarity ensued).
-A step less far away, here's [a random blog post](https://bjango.com/articles/svgpassthroughprecision/) about loss of precision in SVG conversion.
-I doubt it will be great when you do that for print equation systems that can digest MathML and if I cared enough, I'd test that hypothesis.
+[Repeated conversion tends to be lossy.
+From my limited yet painful experience of editing conversion results, I doubt it will be great if you went back and forth across print equation systems for a bit; if I cared enough, I'd test that hypothesis.]

 Ultimately, Braille is a print technology, and  in the context of a refreshable display there isn't even a page, let alone a multidimensional presentation that a dynamic webpage can provide.
 Again, this is a broad and interesting problem, again print equation layout is not a great case for special treatment.

 Similarly, Unicode math alphabets are a print technology.
 It makes sense in a print context to separate out codepoints that have very special fontface requirements.
 They work fairly terribly in terms of non-visual rendering.
 [For example, I once tested](https://mathstodon.xyz/@pkra/108231823892676435) the string `ϕ(x)=∑ₖⁿ xᵏ` and it came out as "open paren x close paren equals n-ary summation n x" (JAWS) or "x equals n-ary summation superscript n x" (NVDA) and "phi x equals to the power of n x" (Chrome speech synthesis).
 Yay us.
 Now you might argue that in the right markup, voicing could be different, e.g., automatically more verbose.
-And that's an excellent point - but I would couner that math alphabets are far from the only Unicode characters with these kinds of problems - emoji for one are even more prevalent than math alphabets to fill account names or social media postings - and a better solution would be a general one.
+And that's an excellent point - but I would couner that math alphabets are far from the only Unicode characters with these kinds of problems - emoji for one are even more prevalent than math alphabets to fill account names or social media postings - and a better solution would be a general one, not "math markup".

 Another quirk of the accessibility traditions around print equation layout is what layout information is exposed.
 Font variants, upper/lower, under/overlines are all exposed - yet color is not.
 Why?
 Likely because print traditionally doesn't use (a lot of) color out of the pure necessity that color print is not readily available.
 But that is not stopping authors; color is a useful and beautiful tool.
 Of course, it's "obvious" that non-visual media won't present color well but neither will it present different typefaces well - and somehow that was ok with everyone.
 This is particularly strange, when you find dedicated syntax for "mathcolor" with no effect.